Pittawat2542/chatgpt-visual-novel-evaluation/README.md

 # The Chronicles of ChatGPT: Generating and Evaluating Visual Novel Narratives on Climate Change through ChatGPT

-This repository contains the code for the paper "The Chronicles of ChatGPT: Generating and Evaluating Visual Novel Narratives on Climate Change through ChatGPT".
+This repository contains the code for the paper "The Chronicles of ChatGPT: Generating and Evaluating Visual Novel Narratives on Climate Change through ChatGPT" accepted at [ICIDS 2023](http://icids2023.ardin.online).

 ## Abstract